-STEP 8: Enter your foreign tax credit amount on your tax return
+STEP 8 Enter your foreign tax credit amount on your tax return.

-Write the amount of credit you are able to claim - from step 7 - at oitem 19 on your tax return (supplementary section).
+Add up the amount of foreign tax credit you are able to claim for each class - from step 7 - and insert the total at of item 19 on your tax return (supplementary section).